SAP-samples/teched2025-AI165/exercises/ex2/README.md

 # Exercise 2 - Discover and Invoke Agent via A2A

 We mentioned briefly already what the A2A protocol is and who created it.
-In this exercise, you'll get to know A2A in more detail, and put that knowledge to use in order to discover and invoke an Agent via A2A.
+In this exercise, you'll get to know A2A in more detail, and put that knowledge to use in order to discover and invoke an agent via A2A.

 > [!NOTE]
 > **Learning Objectives**:
 >
 > - Understand the purpose of the Agent Card and its structure
 > - Understand the request/response structure when using A2A
-> - Send such a request to an A2A Server to invoke an Agent
+> - Send such a request to an A2A Server to invoke an agent
 > - How A2A handles asynchronous, long-running tasks
 >
 > **Time Estimate**: Approximately 30 minutes.